SEO with Sitejet

 When set to automatically, each page in the page manager will be automatically added to the menu element.
 The corresponding URLs are created automatically (see image below).
 Notice the German tab in the page manager?
 Learn more about adding another language to your project here: Multilanguage.
 Let's have a look at what it looks like on the live website:

-We navigated to the Service page.
+We navigated to the Beers & drinks page.
 Here you can see the URL structure created by Sitejet:

-- The page URL specified in the page manager will be automatically added to the URL as well (in this case it's /service)
+- The page URL specified in the page manager will be automatically added to the URL as well (in this case it's /beers-drinks)

 Tip: When creating a new page in the page manager the name will automatically create the URL.
 However, you are still able to change either one of them and even make them differ from each other - Sitejet will create the URL according to the entry in the URL input but might display another name according to the Name input, which then will be displayed as your menu item.
 Changing the name and URL later is not a problem, just make sure to adjust all links to the according page.
 Learn more about creating sub navigation.